Lesterpaintstheworld/aider/website/docs/troubleshooting/token-limits.md

 The easiest solution is to try and reduce the input tokens by removing files from the chat.
-It's best to only add the files that aider_nova will need to *edit* to complete your request.
+It's best to only add the files that aider will need to *edit* to complete your request.

 - Use `/tokens` to see token usage.